juntyr/compression-safeguards/README.md

 - `all` (logical all / and):

     For each element, all of the combined safeguards' guarantees are upheld.
-At the moment, only pointwise and stencil safeguards can be combined by this all-combinator.
+At the moment, only pointwise and stencil safeguards and combinations thereof can be combined by this all-combinator.

 - `any` (logical any / or):

     For each element, at least one of the combined safeguards' guarantees is upheld.
-At the moment, only pointwise and stencil safeguards can be combined by this any-combinator.
+At the moment, only pointwise and stencil safeguards and combinations thereof can be combined by this any-combinator.

 ## Usage